daisy613/wickHunter-scripts/README.md

   - will pause the bot and change settings on schedule.
   - margin-based settings profile switch to safer settings.
 - _MarginAlarm_
-  - alerts user via Discord when a defined Margin Ratio threshold is reached, possibly other triggers?.
+  - alerts user via Discord when a defined Margin Ratio threshold is reached, possibly other triggers?
 - _AutoTransfer_
   - add reverse transfer feature that activates when Margin Ratio reaches a defined threshold.
   - add option to specify transfer in USD instead of percentage.